dfe-analytical-services/ees-data-screener/README.md

 # **EES-Data-Screener**
+**How to use this project** <br>

 This is an R project developed to test underlying data and metadata files against the standards required for statistical publications from the Deparment for Education, and for use on it's new dissemination platform - [Explore Education Statistics](https://gss.civilservice.gov.uk/blog/how-we-listened-to-our-users-to-improve-our-education-statistics/).

+[How to: Run the Data-screener on your machine](https://www.youtube.com/watch?v=D60UU5r_TrM&feature=youtu.be) is a walkthrough video that takes you through how to use this project on your own machine, starting from the pre-requisites referred to below, right through to the final output report.

 To use this project and run the data screener yourself you will need to download the zip file to your downloads folder on your computer, unzip the folder and then open the R project file with RStudio.
 You can then save this folder wherever is most convenient.
 If you've not used the screener for a while it is worth going back to the github repo to check for updates and download the latest version.